Spirals-Team/test4repair-experiments/results/math/2/jGenProg/readme.md

 Nb of EvoSuite Tests: 35

-Nb of Failing EvoSuite Tests: 35
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 37
+Average Nb of EvoSuite Tests: 36.17

-Average Nb of Failing EvoSuite Tests: 1
+Average Nb of Failing EvoSuite Tests: 0.5

+Average Nb of Test-adequate patches: 1.5

 ---